100wahidi/TEST-NICK/README.md

 <br>

-- A passionate Self taught Bot hosting and bot Developing...
+- A passionate Self about Developing...
 - Explore codes at spare time
-- Currently learning coding by Self mostly JavaScript
+- Currently learning coding by Self mostly python and C++
 - A plant engineering student as well...
 <br><br>